berayboztepe/Categorical_Classification/README.md

 ```

 So, let us check the results.
 First, the confusion matrix.
-16 tulips are predicted as rose and 13 dandelions are predicted as daisies.
-Accuracy of daisy is very bad when we compare with the others.
+16 tulips are predicted as roses, and 13 dandelions are predicted as daisies.
+The accuracy of Daisy is very bad when we compare it with the others.

 ![conf mat](https://user-images.githubusercontent.com/44292203/118890055-5314ad00-b8fe-11eb-9485-4fb23711e5f5.PNG)